-- a) Where the NIFI does not own more than 10% of the issued common shares of the entity: The amounts below the 10% of its common equity (after applying all other regulatory adjustments) will not be deducted and will continue to be risk-weighted.
-Thus, instruments in the trading book shall be treated as per the market risk rules, and instruments in the banking book shall be treated as per the standardized approach. - b) Where the NIFI owns more than 10% of the issued common shares of the entity, Holdings of both the banking book and the trading book should be included in these calculations, after application of all the regulatory adjustments mentioned prior to this category.
-"Capital" includes common shares and, where applicable, convertible or subordinated Sukuk that qualify for recognition as regulatory capital.
+a) Where the NIFI does not own more than 10% of the issued common shares of the entity: The amounts below the 10% of its common equity (after applying all other regulatory adjustments) will not be deducted and will continue to be riskweighted.
+Thus, instruments in the trading book shall be treated as per the market risk rules, and instruments in the banking book shall be treated as per the standardized approach.